Post five of fourteen, in section About Awakening

 It may be that the process unfolds in a different order for you.
 But my experience is that it needs to go through all the stages or it won’t stick around.

-For example, you can realise insights in your mind but if you’re not willing to open to feeling the emotional impact of them in the body you will just cycle through them again and again.
+For example, you can realise insights in your mind, but if you’re not willing to be open to feeling the emotional impact of them in the body, you will just cycle through them again and again.

 It requires for all the parts to be aligned and included for the insight and change to be realised.
 This can take a bit of time to process.